Felicia Bond: Career

 If You Give a Mouse a Cookie, the first collaborative work written by Laura Numeroff and illustrated by Felicia Bond, quickly became established as a popular favorite and is today considered a contemporary classic.
 A series of seventeen titles followed, with sales exceeding fifty million.
 They have been translated into more than thirteen languages.
 The If You Give... series has garnered numerous awards, and their popularity is witnessed by their consistent presence on The New York Times Best Seller List.

 Many of the books were the #1 best-sellers in the picture book category.
 The If You Give... books have become so embedded in our culture that If You Give a Mouse a Cookie was mentioned in the movie Airforce One, on the television show The L Word and in Mad Magazine.
 Charles Schulz created two Peanuts strips about If You Give a Mouse a Cookie, and Oprah Winfrey chose If You Give a Pig a Pancake as one of her favorite things in 2000.
-She also included it on her list Oprah’s Favorite Things from A-Z in that same year as well.
+Oprah included it on her list Oprah’s Favorite Things from A-Z in 2000.

 If You Give a Moose a Muffin was the answer to a question on Jeopardy!.
 The books have been adapted into plays for children's theaters across the country, The Bronx Zoo in New York featured the art in their Children's Zoo for one year and the artwork has been used to create murals in the wings of children's hospitals.
 The series has fans of all ages from all over the world including Japan, where an entire Tokyo city bus was painted with images of Mouse.

 Mouse also made it to the White House; in Laura Bush's Celebration of American Authors at the 2001 Presidential Inauguration Felicia Bond and Laura Numeroff were among those honored for their If You Give... series, and the former First Lady writes that the Bush family cat India's favorite book was If You Take a Mouse to the Movies.
 A bronze sculpture of her sleeping on the book is included in the George W. Bush Presidential Library.
 First Lady Michelle Obama read If You Give a Mouse a Cookie on the White House lawn during the 2009 Easter Egg Roll.